ejade42/ggDNAvis/README.md

 - `index_annotation_colour`: The colour used for the index numbers above/below the boxes.
 - `background_colour`: The colour used for the background.
+- `outline_colour`: The colour used for the box outlines.

 For example, we can change all of the colours in an inadvisable way: